-As soon as you see there's a problem, let the seller know and confirm any conversations in writing – we recommend doing this by email.
+As soon as you see there's a problem, let the retailer know and confirm any conversations in writing – we recommend doing this by email.
 If you have a camera handy, take photos of the damage straight away so that you have a full record of the problem.

-If a seller does try and pin blame on you for any damage, the onus is on the seller to prove this within the first six months of you receiving your goods.
+If a retailer does try and pin blame on you for any damage, the onus is on the retailer to prove this within the first six months of you receiving your goods.

 You can use this letter template to request damaged goods be repaired or replaced.

-If there's time, contact the seller before the delivery driver leaves, to see if they want the damaged goods sent back with the driver.
+If there's time to contact the retailer to complain before the delivery driver leaves, explain the situation and ask if they want the damaged goods sent back with the driver right away.

 This could save the inconvenience to you, and cost to the seller, of arranging a return at a later date.